Teresita Castillo: Marian apparitions (1948)

-Castillo, in the reinvestigations of 1991 documents formally submitted to the Holy Office reconfirmed that she encountered the Devil and was heavily tortured under demonic affliction.
+Castillo, in the reinvestigations of 1991 documents formally submitted to the Holy Office, reconfirmed that she encountered the Devil and was heavily tortured under demonic affliction.
 She claimed that around 5 p.m. on September 12, 1948, the Feast of the Most Holy Name of the Blessed Virgin Mary, she saw a vine in the garden shake though there was no wind at all.
 A woman's voice told her to kiss the ground and return for fifteen consecutive days.

 The next day, September 13, Monday, again at five in the afternoon, Castillo returned to the place, knelt down and intended to say the Hail Mary.
 She had only reached the words "full of grace" when again the vine moved.
 A beautiful lady appeared, a golden rosary hanging on her right hand.
 The lady's dress was simple and pure white, held at the waist by a narrow cloth belt.
 Her feet were bare and resting on clouds about two feet above the ground.

-On September 14, Tuesday, the first shower of rose petals took place.
-Some nuns found fresh rose-petals of exceptional sweetness, strewn around their rooms or outside their doors.
+On Tuesday, September 14, the first shower of rose petals took place.
+Some nuns found fresh rose petals of exceptional sweetness strewn around their rooms or outside their doors.
 Meantime, the prioress, Mary Cecilia of Jesus, decided to consult Alfredo Obviar, auxiliary bishop of Lipa and spiritual director of Carmel.
-The bishop instructed her to tell Castillo to ask from the Blessed Virgin some proof that the apparition was from heaven.
-Days, after the first shower of petals, total blindness afflicted the postulant.
+The bishop instructed her to tell Castillo to ask the Blessed Virgin for some proof that the apparition was from heaven.
+Days after the first shower of petals, total blindness afflicted the postulant.
 The prioress heard a voice telling her that the only way Castillo's blindness would be healed was for her to kiss the eyes of the postulant.
 So, one day in the presence of Obviar, the prioress lifted the veil of Castillo and imparted a kiss on her eyes.
 Instantly, Castillo's blindness was cured.
 Obviar doubted no more that the apparitions were heavenly.

 In her last apparition to Castillo, the Blessed Virgin identified herself: "I am the Mediatrix of all graces" Reportedly, many conversions and healings occurred.

-The stress from the investigation resulted in long illness for Castillo, who eventually had to voluntarily leave the convent as she failed to complete the required length of stay for a novice.
+The stress from the investigation resulted in a long illness for Castillo, who eventually had to voluntarily leave the convent as she failed to complete the required length of stay for a novice.
 She later assisted in compiling and transcribing an English-Tagalog dictionary.
 The prioress of the convent, Mary Cecilia of Jesus, was sent to another convent.

 On 22 January 1951, Auxiliary Bishop Obviar, the spiritual director of Carmel Lipa, was installed as Apostolic Administrator of the new Diocese of Lucena.